allex-services/directory/README.md

 For smaller files (or smaller payloads, like "_record by record_" mode), use the 'readFile' task provided by the `DirectoryService`.

-For larger files, use the 'receiveFile' task provided by the `DirectoryService`.
+For larger files, use the 'downloadFile' task provided by the `DirectoryService`.